colalb1/Interest-Rate-Forecasting/README.md

 ## Conclusion

-Write later
+Other multi-factor models: Longstaff-Schwartz, Chen.
+Heath-Jarrow-Merton framework and LIBOR models

 ## TODO:

-- Implement Hull-White then G2++
 - Write technical README
 - Write intro and conclusion README
 - Share

 ## Side Note
 The descriptions came out much longer than I intended, but I figured I would make it detailed since my only other life responsibility while completing the bulk of this project was playing Elden Ring.
 At the time of this writing, I have a level 200+ Dex build using the [Backhand Blade](https://eldenring.wiki.fextralife.com/Backhand+Blade).
-Edit: I had to change back to my heavy affinity [Greatsword](https://eldenring.wiki.fextralife.com/Greatsword) build for the Consort Radahn challenge; it was quite difficult.
+Edit: I had to change back to my heavy affinity [Greatsword](https://eldenring.wiki.fextralife.com/Greatsword) build for Consort Radahn; it was quite difficult.

 If you are interested in more of the project details or my Elden Ring build, please contact me via [LinkedIn](https://www.linkedin.com/in/colin-alberts/).